 Have you thought of what lead can mean before you go on?
 Defining what lead is for you can help you set clearer goals for testing and analytics.
 Do you want to call it a lead if someone fills out the form or someone who signs up for a newsletter or someone who requests for a callback?
 Decide on these things and you will be able to channelize your efforts.

-Many at times you get to generate more leads but the question is, are they highly qualified leads?
+Many at times you get to generate more leads but the question is, are they highly qualified leads (Marketing qualified or Sales qualified)?
 Even if a website has been designed well but you might not have submitted it to the search engines.
 If not, please do!
 What are the few things you want to check if you have done right on your website in order to generate more leads?

 1. Have you Set-up an Email Auto-Responder?

 You want to give your visitors something to do when they are on your landing page.
 At this point, you need to make it easy for them to contact you.
 Why not set up an email auto-responder?
 Usually, people prefer to enter only an email address of theirs rather than filling up long forms.
 The auto responders come with different complexity and some of them are especially to generate more leads which include welcome emails, emails as a response to specific online activities or regarding product recommendations.

 Must Read: Email Lead Generation Process: What Counts?

 Every website, people often have one or more pop-ups.
 Well, what does this do to have an effect on your ROI?
 It has become a trend to include a CTA with pop-ups and people have to see it on every landing page or somewhere or the other.
 While it becomes necessary to get more subscribers or generate more leads, CTAs are unavoidable and one pop-up on a website page should be more than enough but it becomes necessary to include Exit button on these pop-ups in case your visitors don’t want your offers now.
 Never force them!